 - If a pushmobile strays from its assigned lane, a 5-second penalty shall be imposed.
 If a pushmobile strays from its assigned lane and interferes with another pushmobile, a 10-second penalty shall be imposed.

 - For safety reasons, a 10-second penalty shall be imposed if a racer exits the pushmobile before it stops.

 - There shall be a 5-second penalty for exiting or entering the pushmobile on the wrong side.

 - One adult coach is allowed near the course to coach and direct their team.
 This person must remain in the designated area at all times during the race.
 The coach is not allowed to touch the pushmobile, or move lane markers once the race begins.
 Coaches also are not allowed to touch the racers unless it is an emergency.
 A 5-second penalty shall be imposed on a coach for each time they touch a pushmobile, or lane marker or one of the racers.

 - There will be 4 race lanes with 6 volunteers per lane plus 2 scorers.
 Each lane will consist of the following volunteers.

 - 3 Judges – 1 for each change / Turn around zone

 - Scoring and Judging

 - Steering limitation is required.
 There must be some sort of device or blocks installed that limit the steering mechanism.
-This is for safety and to minimize the risk of cars straying out of the lane into another team’s lane.
+This is for safety and to minimize the risk of pushmobiles straying out of the lane into another team’s lane.

 - The maximum diameter of the wheels shall not be greater than 15 inches, outside diameter.